knovuslab/Open-Assistant/model/MESSAGE_AND_TOKEN_FORMAT.md

 ## Message Format v2-new

-Experiments are ongoing with new Open Assistant models using this format.
+Experiments are ongoing with new ራስ | rasGPT models using this format.

 **Note:** The `<|system|>{prefix}<|endoftext|>` is omitted entirely if `prefix` is empty.